This list of cities and towns are where the Syriac people lived in ancient and modern times

 Josya: a district about six leagues from Homs, towards Damascus, situated between the mountains of Lebanon and Sinnir.
 Today it is a small village, recently built near the ruins of ancient Josya.

-Kafr Hawwar: a village in the province of Tripoli.
+Kafar Hawwar: a village in the province of Tripoli.

-Kafr Tab: an ancient town in the Mu'attasha desert between Ma'arrat al-Nu'man and Aleppo.
+Kafar Tab: an ancient town in the Mu'attasha desert between Ma'arrat al-Nu'man and Aleppo.

 Killiz (Kilis): a town in the northern part of the province of Aleppo.